Cracked.com: Features

-The site functions as a "virtual writer's room", where more than 2,500 amateurs pitch articles to which other users provide feedback.
-According to Former General Manager Oren Katzeff, "Nothing gets on the homepage without heavy editing"; [writers] "pitch the site's on-staff editorial team, who give out assignments and feedback to writers after an idea is greenlit".
-O'Brien and five other editors pick and refine the best material.
-More than 90% of the stories on the top spot of Cracked's homepage come from the virtual writer's room.
-Cracked is known for its popular listicles, which include titles like "The 6 Most Insane People To Ever Run For President" and "7 Basic Things You Won't Believe You're All Doing Wrong".
+The Writer's Workshop section of the forum was limited-access (by request only), and it functioned as a "virtual writer's room", where more than 2,500 would-be writers pitched articles to which other users and editors provided feedback.
+According to former general manager Oren Katzeff, "Nothing gets on the homepage without heavy editing"; [writers] "pitch the site's on-staff editorial team, who give out assignments and feedback to writers after an idea is greenlit".
+O'Brien and five other editors picked and refined the best material.
+More than 90% of the stories on the top spot of Cracked's homepage came from the Workshop.
+Cracked became known for its popular listicles, which include titles like "The 6 Most Insane People To Ever Run For President" and "7 Basic Things You Won't Believe You're All Doing Wrong".